About We Are Stronger Charity

 The charity aims to help targets of bullying through:

-- antibullying prevention programmes and workshop in schools, colleges, universities and corporates
+- antibullying prevention programmes and workshops in schools, colleges, universities, and corporates

 - legal advise

 - one to one psychotherapy and counseling support

 It also cooperates with universities' neuroscience research departments.

 Our team of professionals developed new methodologies engaging in various activities directed to break through current knowledge and experience.